How Do You Know If Your Dog Has Food Sensitivities?

 In contrast to allergies, food intolerances more often result in diarrhea and vomiting.
 Not a lot is known about what causes this, but food intolerances may develop because of an enzyme deficiency.
 Think of lactose intolerance in which adult humans do not produce the enzyme that helps to digest milk.
-Food intolerance may appear, as Nelson explains, because the body is suddenly not able to process the protein or carbohydrate source.
+As Nelson explains, food intolerance may appear because the body is suddenly not able to process the protein or carbohydrate source.
 It’s “a fancy way of saying no one can explain it,” she adds.

 A quality sensitive stomach formula should have either fish or chicken (a bland protein) listed as its first ingredient.
 Other beneficial ingredients include:

-- Fructooligosacchararide (FOS).
-FOS feeds the good bacteria in the gut that help prevent the overgrowth of pathogenic bacteria, which can lead to vomiting, diarrhea or other signs of GI distress, says Nelson.
+FOS feeds the good bacteria in the gut that help prevent pathogenic bacteria’s overgrowth, which can lead to vomiting, diarrhea, or other signs of GI distress, says Nelson.

-- Omega fatty acids.
-Pets with or without sensitive stomachs can benefit from a switch to a higher quality food in general.
-Important components are these acids, which can help to keep your dog’s skin and coat healthy.
+Pets with or without sensitive stomachs can benefit from a switch to higher quality food in general.
+Essential components are these acids, which can help to keep your dog’s skin and coat healthy.

-- Antioxidants.
-High levels of antioxidants like vitamin E, from fruits and vegetables including carrots, tomatoes, apples and spinach, help keep the immune system functioning at its highest possible level.
+High levels of antioxidants like vitamin E, from fruits and vegetables, including carrots, tomatoes, apples, and spinach, help keep the immune system functioning at its highest possible level.

 Article written by Author: Rose Springer